 All international applicants are asked to submit a 300-500 word essay on a topic of their choice.
 Most students take this opportunity to state why they would like to study at Webster University.
 Students may also describe a special area of interest, experience or achievement.
 Additionally, students may also submit a resume of relevant academic, extracurricular and professional experience.

-All students must submit one letter of recommendation from a teacher, counselor and/or employer.
-The letter should discuss your character and aptitude for university study.
+All students must submit two letters of recommendation from a teacher, counselor and/or employer.
+The letters should discuss your character and aptitude for university study.

 The U.S. government requires proper documentation of finances for students to secure a valid student visa.
 Therefore, if accepted, students must demonstrate the ability to finance at least one year of educational expenses at Webster University before a Form I-20 or DS-2019 will be sent.
 The certification of finances can come in the form of a bank statement that shows an adequate balance to cover tuition, cost of living expenses, and health insurance.
 An accompanying bank letter that indicates the holder of the account and the account holder's good standing with the financial institution is also recommended.
 Both of these documents must be dated within 6 months of the applicant's intended term of enrollment.